 Product noise emission software for free fields

-For free sound fields such as anechoic chambers, this software determines sound power, tonality and impulsivity by making measurements that meet ISO standards.Request a quote
+For free sound fields such as anechoic chambers, this software determines sound power, tonality and impulsivity by making measurements that meet ISO standards.Request Price

 This PULSE software determines the noise levels of products by measuring their sound emissions in a free-field acoustic environment using multiple microphone positions.
 The sound power is determined from sound pressure measurements, where the user measures sound on a flat, virtual surface on every side of the test object.
 Beyond overall noise levels, this software also helps determine a product’s sound quality, by analyzing characteristics of the sound such as tones and impulsivity.

 The software helps the user measure sound power using measurement methods that fulfill the standards ISO 3744, ISO 3745, ISO 3746, ISO 11201, ISO 7779, and ECMA 74.
 Using these methods, the software specifies the maximum sound power level for each category of the EU Directive 2000-14-EC for outdoor equipment, 98/37/EEC for machinery noise, and washing machines according to 2009/125/EC.